-As you know past performance is only part of the story.
+As you know, past performance is only part of the story.
 It has no bearing on what might happen in the future.
-So personally, I also pay a great deal of attention to the fund manager ratings.
+So take a look too at fund manager ratings.

 Many fund managers are rated on how successful they are at running their fund.
 You can find out the ratings from the fund factsheet (every fund has one).
 This data should be freely available on the fund manager's website.

 We would steer clear of any manager without a proven track record.
 There are several fund ratings agencies - such as Standard & Poors, Morningstar and Citywire - which can identify the top managers for us.